YashikaRajora041/ShoppingWebsite/README.md

 Permission is hereby granted to view and use the code for educational and reference purposes only.
 Any unauthorized use, reproduction, or distribution is strictly prohibited and may result in legal action.

-For inquiries regarding licensing or use permissions, please contact wasisde@duck.com.
+For inquiries regarding licensing or use permissions, please contact.

 Thank you for respecting the intellectual property rights of this repository.